msmiyels/projects-midjourney_downloader/README.md

    **Automatically**<p>
    Use the shell script `setup/docker_run.sh` to start the Docker container automatically (without development depencencies).
-This option also exposes port `8888` for JupyterLab and mounts the `app` folder from the repository to `/app`.
+This option also exposes port `:8888` for JupyterLab and mounts the `app` folder from the repository to `/app`.
 <p>

-3. The Docker installation is based on [uv](https://docs.astral.sh/uv/) to keep the image as small and the installation as fast as possible.<p>
-If you want to run uv commands inside the container, please always use the `--active` flage, like
+3. If you want to run uv commands inside the container, please always use the `--active` flage, like

    ```bash
    uv run python --active